PierreReliquet/restart/README.md

 *One might ask why an instantiated object is provided to the registerEndpoints method?
 This is a design point of view because the user might have to do some IoC and consequently would not want me to instantiate that Object for him.*

+Please, do not hesitate to open issues in case of bugs or if you think I am missing some important features.
+Pull requests are also welcome.

 #### Positional parameters
 It is important to understand that when the method is invoked the parameters are provided positionally as they are declared in the URI.
 This means that if I have the following URI - '/{id}/foo/{bar}'  - my method signature has to be :
 ```Dart